AzuObs/windfury/README.md

 # An array of locales to enable the i18n compilation.
 # Windfury will compile your website with each locale on their respective directories,
-# then, it will deploy each directory into their respective AWS S3 bucket.
+# then, it will deploy each directory into its corresponding AWS S3 bucket.
 locales:
   - en
   - fr
   - ...
 ```

+### Website's Architecture

+<a name="website-architecture"></a>Windfury works with a defined and strict architecture, not everything can be custom on your directory, file, and code structure.
+Windfury helps you to maintain your static website, and it needs some architecture conventions to simplify its — and your — job.

+#### File and Directory Structure

+[...]

 ## License